Matthewharri/tac-hep-gpus/Project/deliverable.md

   This is a 60% improvement in performance.
 Not only this, but we spend about 0.7 seconds in cuda API calls in this method compared to ~0.4 seconds in the initial implemntation, which is slower, but we gain a big speed up elsewhere.

 # Making use of Alpaka
+- For the Alpaka implementation, this can be found in the file 2D_stencil_alpaka.cpp, and can be run using the command '''./2D_stencil_alpaka'''.
 - Switching from the other versions to Alpaka was not a ton of work, but did require very subtle changes.
     - The first thing that needed to be figured out was how to actually get a very simple example to compile while including an alpaka header library, Thankfully, Andrea left his alpaka (and boost library) on the cluster ready to go, so I was just able to include it in my Makefile when compiling.
     - In order to get the code to compile it did require a few more steps, namely specifying the type of device I want to compile on,